softkave/fimidara-server-node/notes/now.md

 - [ ] Seek file included in readFile
 - [ ] Support Blob, UIntArray in js sdk, and ensure that string support works
 - [ ] Switch assert to appAssert
+- [ ] Include count in paged endpoints

 ## Later